Success @ Shelby Civic Center - NewsBreak

 Success @ Shelby Civic Center

 "A very good turnout" describes our Shelby Civic Center's Red Cross Blood Drive this past Thursday.
 How good?
-50 pints of lifesaving...ksenam.com
+50 pints of lifesaving...k96fm.com

 "A very good turnout" describes our Shelby Civic Center's Red Cross Blood Drive this past Thursday.
 How good?
-50 pints of lifesaving...ksenam.com
+50 pints of lifesaving...k96fm.com

 Comments / 0